-- 1. The inquiry will: - a. allow the respondent a reasonable opportunity to attend an interview and provide him/her the opportunity to respond to the allegations; - b. make all reasonable efforts to interview any person, and review any evidence, it thinks fit to establish the facts of the particular case;

-- c. provide the respondent and the University with a reasonable opportunity to make submissions and present evidence to the inquiry; - d. conduct the investigation as expeditiously as possible consistent with the requirements of this procedure; - e. take into account other material or information it believes is relevant to the case; - f. declare any conflicts of interest that may arise immediately to the panel and as soon as practical to the Deputy Vice-Chancellor (Research) in writing.
-The Deputy Vice-Chancellor (Research) should then consider the best course of action to manage the conflict of interest; - g. if it forms the opinion that a matter relates to a matter that should be dealt with under the Reporting Wrongdoing: Public Interest Disclosures Policy, follow the Reporting Wrongdoing: Public Interest Disclosures Procedure; and - h. keep a record of proceedings. - 2.
-Prior to finalising their report, the inquiry will provide the respondent with an opportunity to examine, comment upon the inquiry's draft report.
-The respondent shall be given a period of five days from receiving the draft report to provide comment.
-The report provided to the Deputy Vice-Chancellor (Research) may be accompanied by any written rebuttal or observations the respondent may wish to make; and - 3.
-Once finalised, the inquiry will provide a report of its findings and a copy of proceedings to the respondent, complainant and to the Deputy Vice-Chancellor (Research) within ten working days of completion of the proceedings.
+- 1. The Inquiry Panel will: - a. allow the Respondent a reasonable opportunity to attend an interview and provide him/her the opportunity to respond to the allegations; - b. make all reasonable efforts to interview any person, and review any evidence, it thinks fit to establish the facts of the particular case; - c. provide the Respondent and the University with a reasonable opportunity to make submissions and present evidence to the inquiry; - d. conduct the investigation as expeditiously as possible consistent with the requirements of this procedure; - e. take into account other material or information it believes is relevant to the case; - f. adopt as the relevant standard for a particular finding "the balance of probabilities"; - g. declare any conflicts of interest that may arise immediately to the panel and as soon as practical to the Pro Vice-Chancellor (Research, Integrity and Development) in writing.
+The Pro Vice-Chancellor (Research, Integrity and Development) should then consider the best course of action to manage the conflict of interest; - h. if it forms the opinion that a matter relates to a matter that should be dealt with under the Reporting Wrongdoing: Public Interest Disclosures Policy, follow the Reporting Wrongdoing: Public Interest Disclosures Procedure; and - i. keep a record of proceedings. - Prior to finalising their report, the Inquiry Panel will provide the Respondent with an opportunity to examine and comment upon the Inquiry Panel's draft report.
+The Respondent shall be given a period of fourteen (14) business days from receiving the draft report to provide comment. - 3.
+Once the period for receiving comment from the Respondent has expired, the Inquiry Panel will provide a final report of its findings and a copy of proceedings to the Respondent, complainant and to the Deputy Vice-Chancellor (Research) within a reasonable time from the completion of the proceedings.
+The final report provided to the Deputy Vice-Chancellor (Research) may be accompanied by any written rebuttal or observations the Respondent has made within the specified or agreed timeframe.
 A copy should also be forwarded to the Director, Research Ethics and Integrity.